Cold boot attack: Technical details

 DIMM memory modules gradually lose data over time as they lose power, but do not immediately lose all data when power is lost.
 With certain memory modules, the time window for an attack can be extended to hours or even a week by cooling them with freeze spray and liquid nitrogen.
 Furthermore, as the bits disappear in memory over time, they can be reconstructed, as they fade away in a predictable manner.
 Consequently, an attacker can perform a memory dump of its contents by executing a cold boot attack.
 The ability to execute the cold boot attack successfully varies considerably across different systems, types of memory, memory manufacturers and motherboard properties, and may be more difficult to carry out than software-based methods or a DMA attack.
 While the focus of current research is on disk encryption, any sensitive data held in memory is vulnerable to the attack.

 Attackers execute cold boot attacks by forcefully and abruptly rebooting a target machine and then booting a pre-installed operating system from a USB flash drive, CD-ROM or over the network.
 In cases where it is not practical to hard reset the target machine, an attacker may alternatively physically remove the memory modules from the original system and quickly place them into a compatible machine under the attacker's control, which is then booted to access the memory.
 Further analysis can then be performed against the data dumped from RAM.

 A similar kind of attack can also be used to extract data from memory, such as a DMA attack that allows the physical memory to be accessed via a high-speed expansion port such as FireWire.
 A cold boot attack may be preferred in certain cases, such as when there is high risk of hardware damage.
 Using the high-speed expansion port can short out, or physically damage hardware in certain cases.

 Uses

-Cold boots attacks are typically used for digital forensic investigations, malicious purposes such as theft and data recovery, although just having fun cannot be ruled out.
+Cold boot attacks are typically used for digital forensic investigations, malicious purposes such as theft and data recovery.